E-commerce

 Does Shop Pay really improve conversion?

-Start with diagnosis: traffic quality, segmentation, funnel steps, mobile, and checkout.
+Start with the diagnosis: traffic quality, segmentation, funnel steps, mobile, and checkout.
 Then fix the most visible and most costly friction.

 Go further